Ithaca - The Hidden Gem of the Ionian Sea

 EVERYONE!
 This place has it all, in my opinion.
 It’s for Nature lovers, Ocean lovers, Beach bums, Families, Solo Travellers, Couples, Backpackers or Luxury seekers, those who prefer peace and quiet, as well as those who love a good party on the beach or late night drinks at the bars.
 As long as you bring positive energy, you will get back tenfold.

-Car - would not recommend as this island is home to extremely narrow, bumpy, curvy roads with surprise corners!
+Car - would only recommend for experienced drivers as this island is home to extremely narrow, bumpy, curvy roads with surprise corners!
+There are also many ‘off-road’ dirt tracks, which many car rental companies won’t cover in case of accident.

 Most of the beaches on Ithaca are not sandy but rocky/smooth stone beaches - which is one of the reasons why the water is so clear.
 The beaches are usually very calm and I would highly recommend you pick up a pair of snorkel + fins, and just explore the amazing underwater world and the numerous little fishes hidden amongst the sea grass and rock structures.

-You can only reach this beach via the water (boat and kayak) or via a little hike trail.
+You can only reach this beach via the water (boat and kayak) or via a little hike trail via Skinos and Minimata beach.
 There is no car access, but that’s what makes this place so great.
-I came here both times with a kayak from Odyssey Outdoor Activities.
+I came here both times with a kayak from Odyssey Outdoor Activities - allow 1.5 hours one way from Vathy.
 In the peak summer months, there is a cool beach bar open and I hear they also host some good summer night parties down there!

 Just a couple of minutes from Sarakiniko, located on the far side.
 Also very clear to swim in and has a cool watch tower.